AdguardTeam/gomitmproxy/README.md

 ### Modifying requests and responses

-You can modify requests and responses by setting `OnRequest` and `OnResponse` handlers.
+You can modify requests and responses using `OnRequest` and `OnResponse` handlers.

+The example below will block requests to `example.net` and add a short comment to the end of every HTML response.

 ```go
 proxy := gomitmproxy.NewProxy(gomitmproxy.Config{